 Networking at a conference typically means rushing into a crowd and trying to make small talk.
 But how do make your stay at the conference effective?
 How to optimize your time and interview as many attendees as possible?
 We couldn’t help but start thinking about how to solve these issues.
 What began as discussions within our team has grown into something bigger: a project that our team did to showcase the process and approach we use here at CXDojo.

 In November 2019, our team visited Web Summit.
-Our goal was to conduct a survey on the knowledge of the cx-aware development among attendees and its importance in the product design & development process.
+Our goal was to survey the knowledge of the development of the cx-aware solutions among attendees and their importance in the digital product design process.

 As the event is highly startup-oriented, we chose startup founders and representatives as our focus group.

-A lot of product teams spend all of their time focusing on getting to the solution, but neglect the time and thinking involved in preparation.
+Many product teams spend all of their time focusing on getting to the solution but neglect the time and thinking involved in preparation.
 This case study is intended to help you understand how to conduct effective interviews and collect data provided that you carefully prepared.